 CBIZ utilizes the acquisition method of accounting for all business combinations.
-In accordance with generally accepted accounting principles, goodwill is not amortized, but rather is tested for impairment annually during the fourth quarter of each year.
-Impairment testing may be performed between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying value.
-To conduct a goodwill impairment test, CBIZ estimates the fair value of its reporting units utilizing a combination of the discounted cash flow (income approach) and market comparable (market approach) methods.
-Under the income approach, fair value is estimated as the present value of estimated future cash flows.
-Under the market approach, fair value is estimated by applying the multiples of comparable companies and sales transactions to CBIZ's reporting units.
+In accordance with generally accepted accounting principles, goodwill is not amortized, but rather is tested for impairment annually, or in between annual tests if an event occurs or circumstances change that would more-likely-than-not reduce the fair value of a reporting unit below its carrying value.
+CBIZ tests for impairment of its goodwill during the fourth quarter of each calendar year.
+See Note 4 for additional discussion regarding goodwill impairment testing.